trytomakeyouprivate/main/README.md

 - Arch Linux team for maintaining the hardened kernel
 - Divested Computer Group for maintaining the hardened malloc library
 - HardHatOS for inspiring this project and creating the RPM build of the hardened kernel and malloc library
-- Fedora team, especially the rpm-ostree developers
+- Fedora team, especially the CoreOS developers
 - Jorge Castro and the Universal Blue team for inspiring the creation of custom build immutable images and providing templates for us to use!